heckj/crawl2pdf/README.md

     Commands:
-     crawl2pdf render [-u]|[-f]  render the page into a PDF crawl2pdf crawl [-a] [-u]   starting crawlinmg a site and rendering PDFs for each page
+     crawl2pdf render [-u]|[-f]  render the page into a PDF crawl2pdf crawl [-a] [-u]   starting crawling a site and rendering PDFs for each page

     Options: